PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: PHOTON

 \subsubsection{Hierarchical Decoder}

-At each level $l$, the decoder (i) expands the level-$l$ representations into a brief conditioning sequence and (ii) reconstructs the level-$(l-1)$ streams using a local autoregressive decoder applied independently within each chunk.
+At each level $l$, the decoder (i) converts each level-$l$ latents into a short conditioning prefix and (ii) reconstructs the level-$(l-1)$ stream using a local autoregressive decoder that operates independently within each chunk, as shown in Figure~\ref{fig:PHOTON}.
 Formally,